 The midwifery apprenticeship is a degree-level apprenticeship, meaning that as well as completing the apprenticeship training, a candidate will also have to satisfy the requirements of the university to get their degree before they can register with the NMC and begin to practise as a registered midwife.
 Employers and universities have designed their programmes so that apprentices can fulfil both these obligations at the same time.

-There are currently seven approved Midwifery Degree apprenticeship programmes at the following universities in England, although not all programmes have apprentices:
+There are currently 12 approved Midwifery Degree apprenticeship programmes at the following universities in England, although not all programmes have apprentices:

-- University of Greenwich – this programme is integrated with the OfS programme and runs in January each year.
-There are currently 35 apprentices on programme.
+- University of Greenwich (3 year programme) - this programme is integrated with the fee paying programme and runs in September and January each year.

-- University of West London – this programme is integrated with the OfS programme and runs in September and April each year.
-There are currently 13 apprentices on programme.
+- University of West London (3 year programme) - this programme is integrated with the fee paying programme and runs in September and April each year.

-- Wolverhampton University - this programme is integrated with the OfS programme and runs in September each year.
-There are currently 4 apprentices on programme
+- Wolverhampton University (3 year programme) - this programme is integrated with the fee paying programme and runs in September each year.

 Apprenticeships and the NHS